-Web Server Errors When Authenticating with Keyfactor Identity Provider
+Web Server Errors When Authenticating with an Identity Provider Other Than Active Directory

-If you encounter a web server error (e.g. a 502 error) while authenticating with Keyfactor Identity Provider or across the entire Keyfactor Command product once you have authenticated with Keyfactor Identity Provider, it can be helpful to enable extended logging for the ClaimsProxy log.
-For more information, see Table 85: NLog.config Files for Keyfactor Command.
+If you encounter a web server error (e.g. a 502 error) while authenticating with an identity provider other than Active Directory or across the entire Keyfactor Command product once you have authenticated with an identity provider other than Active Directory, it can be helpful to enable extended logging for the ClaimsProxy log.
+For more information, see Table 86: NLog.config Files for Keyfactor Command.